superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 **Key Considerations**

 - **Synchronicity Needs:** Determine whether real-time updates to the vector embeddings are essential or if daily or weekly updates suffice.
 - **Model Accuracy Requirements:** Consider whether approximate real-time performance meets your needs.
-For example, in fraud detection, speed is key in preventing further loss, therefore real-time data is important.
+For example, speed is key in preventing further loss in fraud detection.
+Therefore, real-time data is important.
 When detecting fraud, the cost of a false positive is often less than the risk posed by a false negative, so it makes sense to prioritize velocity.
-In a recommendation system, on the other hand, having true real-time user interaction data may be less important; the customer takes time to evaluate the current options presented to them, therefore you can get away with near real-time performance.
+In a recommendation system, on the other hand, having true real-time user interaction data may be less important; the customer takes time to evaluate the current options.
+Therefore, you can get away with near real-time performance.

 The trade-off between velocity and complexity is not the only important consideration in building your vector retrieval system.
 You also need to balance model size with response time.